degory/ghul-application-template/README.md

 ### Install the Mono development environment

-Applications built with ghūl will happily run under .NET Core or Mono, but the compiler itself depends on Mono's ILAsm.
-Any recent version of Mono's ILAsm should work.
+Applications built with ghūl will happily run under .NET Core or Mono, but the compiler itself must be run under Mono version 6

 On Ubuntu or Debian, install the Mono development environment with: